Ley789/SimpleRayTracer/Thesis/thesis.md

 ### Orthographic

-In an orthographic projection every ray is parallel to each other and has its center in the view plane.
+In an orthographic projection every ray has the same direction and has its center in the view plane.
 Given a camera $c=(\vec{p},\vec{f},\vec{u},\vec{r})$ and a viewing plane $V$, we define the matrix of rays that represents an orthographic projection as